The Cat-fluencers of Instagram: a framework for influencer marketing

 People’s loyalty to large influencer accounts on social media can wax and wane, but people’s love of their pets is for life.
 So what better way to study influencer activity than through catfluencers?
 (That’s cat influencers for the uninitiated.)

 We wanted to get a better understanding of the way people relate to influencers, specifically on Instagram, so we turned to the fascinating world of ‘cat-fluencers’.
-This is the world of furry felines racking up audiences in their millions and sponsoring a host of products from cat food to CBD oil.
+This is the world of furry felines racking up audiences in their millions and sponsoring a host of products from cat food to CBD oil (read our CBD market research report here).
 But is any human actually influenced by a product being pushed by a cat on Instagram?

 A pet influencer can get almost an 89% increase comments compared to human influencers, according to a 2017 study on US pet owners by Mintel.
 And while the influencer market is highly saturated, pet influencers can be strong micro-influencers, with their own distinct followings.